3rd CSC Soldiers cross train for operational readiness

 |0

-This work, 3rd CSC Soldiers cross train for operational readiness [Image 2 of 2], by SGT Alison Strout, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd CSC Soldiers cross train for operational readiness, by SGT Alison Strout, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.